- 4 Minutes to read

 Security and Compliance

-Dataddo offers enterprise-level security features to help you set up rigorous controls for all your data integration workloads.
+Dataddo provides advanced enterprise-level security features, ensuring robust controls for your data integration tasks.

-Our underlying systems are fully isolated in a private network that is inaccessible from the outside environment.
-We use a range of access control measures to ensure that only a small group of Dataddo reliability engineers have access to the systems, including background checks, regular training, and continuous monitoring of access logs.
+Our infrastructure is fully isolated in a private network that is inaccessible from the outside environment.
+We employ various access control strategies, ensuring only a select group of Dataddo reliability engineers access the systems.
+These control strategies include background checks, regular trainings, and continuous monitoring of access logs.

-Access to the systems requires multi-factor authentication (MFA) through a secure bastion host, which acts as a gateway to the private network.
+To further strengthen security, access to the systems requires multi-factor authentication (MFA) via a secure bastion host, ensuring your data's privacy and safety at all times.
 The bastion host uses strict access controls and logging mechanisms to ensure that all actions are tracked and auditable.
-By implementing these measures, we help to ensure the security and confidentiality of your data at all times.

-Encryption is a crucial component of data security, as it helps to protect sensitive information from unauthorized access, theft, and interception.
-At Dataddo, we employ a range of encryption measures to ensure that your data is always kept safe and secure.
+Encryption is pivotal in safeguarding data as it protects sensitive information from unauthorized access, theft, and interception.
+At Dataddo, we use a suite of encryption techniques:

 Data "in Transit"